moriahhumphries/pokemon-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The application allows users to browse over 1000 Pokemon, beginning with the intial 151 Generation I Pokemon.
+The application allows users to browse the original 151 Generation I Pokemon.

 Pokemon information provided by <a href="https://pokeapi.co/docs/v2" target="_blank">PokeAPI.</a>